Planning for retirement: Tips for saving now

 Life expectancy is getting longer, so plan accordingly

-Although you will never actually know how long you are going to live, one thing is for certain: People’s life expectancies are getting longer.
+Although you will never actually know how long you are going to live, one thing is for certain: Life expectancy is getting longer.
 You should keep this in mind when investing your savings.
 According to the Employee Benefit Research Institute, a man retiring at age 65 has a 50 percent chance of living to age 81.
 For women, the age is 85.
 This means that you will need to start thinking about 20+ years of investment into savings.

 Expect the unexpected